abcdesktopio/docs/opsdocs/docs/contribute/overview.md

     6. Efficient Collaboration: GitHub makes it easy for team members to collaborate on issues, with features like comments, discussions, and code changes directly within the ticket.
 This collaboration streamlines the resolution process, helping teams work together more effectively.
     7. Historical Record: A centralized ticketing system creates a historical record of all issues that have been reported and addressed.
 This can be useful for future reference when similar problems arise or when developers need to understand how previous issues were resolved.

-??? success must "Every feature request must be done throws Github ticketing"
+??? success must "Every feature request must be submitted through GitHub's ticketing system"
     1. Centralized Feature Requests: By using the single platform GitHub for all feature requests, it becomes easier to manage and prioritize these requests in one place.
 This centralization makes it simpler for developers to understand the community's needs and prioritize their work accordingly.
     2. Increased Visibility: With a public ticketing system, other community members can view and contribute to discussions related to feature requests.
 This increased visibility helps foster collaboration and ensures that the most beneficial features are implemented.
     3. Improved Organization: A centralized ticketing system allows for better organization of feature requests, making it easier to prioritize and manage tasks based on their impact, feasibility, or dependencies.
 This improved organization can lead to more efficient implementation times.